What to Expect While Traveling to Thailand

 How much should I expect to spend during my vacation?

-The average daily wage for a Thai person is about $9.00 USD.
+The average daily wage for a Thai person is about $9.00 USD – yes, their daily wage.
 If you’re on a strict budget, it’s very easy to travel in Thailand.
 Street food can cost as little as $0.90 USD and you can stay in a hostel for as little as $10 USD per night.
 In Bangkok, the regular bus, (cream & red) costs around 8 THB, or $0.25 USD.
 But you get what you pay for.
 Your street food might give you food poisoning, your hostel might be infested with cockroaches and rats, and your (non-air conditioned and overcrowded) bus may take an hour to travel 5 miles.
 As you plan your trip to Thailand, you’ll want to consider your comfort level and decide where you want to save and splurge.

 Services are cheap in Thailand.
 You can get a 2-hour Thai massage for $18.00 USD, and a gel manicure or pedicure runs around $15 to $30 USD.
 You can get a serving of Pad Thai for less than $3.00 USD, and a Thai iced coffee for less than $2.00 USD.
 If you’re only staying in Bangkok, at a reasonably priced hotel, you can stay here for very little money and save your money for activities and travel within Thailand.
+For example, depending on your location and when you’re going, you can stay at a Holiday Inn Express for around $60-$90USD a night.

 While it is not required or expected that you tip in Thailand, if you can afford it, it is nice to do.
 Remember, the average Thai person is only making $9 a day.
-So, if you can, leave your coins behind when you get the change from your bill at the restaurant, tip your cleaning staff at your hotel every time they clean, and for each bag that a porter carries: usually 20 THB ($0.60 USD) is sufficient.
+So, if you can, leave your coins behind when you get the change from your bill at the restaurant.
+Tip your cleaning staff at your hotel every time they clean, and for each bag that a porter carries: usually 20 THB ($0.60 USD) is sufficient.
 For services like a massage, manicure, pedicure, or hair styling 10-15% is reasonable and appreciated.

 Where should I go shopping?